EduardoKenji/test-rover/README.md

 # test-rover

+# Brief explanation of the solution design

+- Each rover will be controlled sequentially.
+For 2+ rovers, when controlling the current rover, we will need to pay attention to the previously operated rovers that are still present within the map.
+- Rotation the rover is always possible, but we will only move the rover forward (to the direction it is facing) if the new position is within the map boundaries and there is no rover located on new position.
+This is possible in the solution by tracking a rover instance (from a `Rover` class) within the `grid` from a map instance (from the `Map` class).
+- It wouldn't be convenient for the user to hardcode the input file name and the output file name.
+Thus, I've added support for command line arguments(more details on how to use them below).
+- The implementation has an `O(n*m)` time complexity.
+With `n` being the number of rovers and `m` as the average number of commands between all rovers.
+Since the order of the commands matter, the code processes one command at a time.

 # Important assumptions/information

 1) Assuming the supplied grid parameters are '5 5'.
 The grid will be actually 6x6 because it will start at (0,0) and end at (5,5).
 Theoretically, these position are valid for the rover: (0,0), (5,0), (0,5), (5,5)
+2) The current implementation assumes **the provided input file names and their contents will always be correct**.
-2) The current implementation assumes a rover will never be placed in the same position as a rover already present within the grid.
+3) The current implementation assumes a rover will never be placed in the same position as a rover already present within the grid.
 The current implementation also assumes that we want to avoid collisions between the new rover and the rovers already present within the grid.
-3) The rover **will not** move with a 'M' command to a new position if:
+4) The rover **will not** move with a 'M' command to a new position if:
     - The new position exceeds the map boundaries.
     - There is another rover in the new position.
-4) The following commands are needed to **setup** the project:
+5) The following commands are needed to **setup** the project:
 ```
 bundle install
 ```
-5) The current implementation supports **command line arguments**.
+6) The current implementation supports **command line arguments**.
 The input text files need to placed in the `input_files` folder.
 The output text files will be generated in the `output_files` folder.
 It can be run like this:
 ```
 ruby lib/test_rover.rb example_input.txt example_output.txt
 ```